ng-consult/ng1-server/README.md

 <!--Official site: https://a-lucas.github.io/angular.js-server/-->

+> This is a server side rendering  for Angular 1.
+For Angular2+, you may look at [Angular universal](https://universal.angular.io/)

+> A port of this server to Angular2 is not on the roadmap - but it is technically possible to adapt ng1-server-bower for angular2+.

 [Angular.js](https://angularjs.org/ "A super hero framework") is a super heroic framework originally designed for web apps development.
 It usage has quickly expanded for hybrid mobile application development, with one mojo: one language to rule it all.

 The only missing piece is server-side rendering, which this package aims to fix.